ziontee113/syntax-tree-surfer/README.md

-# syntax-tree-surfer.nvim
+# syntax-tree-surfer
-### Syntax Tree Surfer is a plugin for Neovim to surf through and move elements around your document using the nvim-treesitter API.
+### Syntax Tree Surfer is a plugin for Neovim that helps you surf through and move elements around your document using the nvim-treesitter API.